 1. Consider whether the introduction is neutral throughout Point out specific sentences in the intro that might give away the author's viewpoint.
 Also consider whether the introduction is adequately developed.
 If the paragraph seems at all brief or hastyanything less than half a pagesuggest specific, concrete ways of setting up the topic more effectively or in greater depth.
 (Avoid saying simply "expand": suggest how the paragraph might be expanded).

 2. Evaluate the central question raised at the end of the introduction.
 Does it address the assigned topic squarely and set up the argument in neutral fashion?
 If needed, suggest how the central question might be sharpened or improved.

 3. Consider whether each body paragraph's topic sentence answers the intro question directly.
 Suggest improvements in topic sentences.

 4. Evaluate the effectiveness of the "opposing views" (note that the opposing views should follow the introduction and be given before the author's own side of the argument).
 Consider whether the paper presents opposition viewpoint(s) fairly and fully, and make suggestions for improving the opposing views.
 Suggest additional opposing points.

-5. Are the author's own primary points elaborated appropriately in separate paragraphs?
+5. Are the author's own views elaborated appropriately in separate paragraphs?
 If any paragraph makes more than a single major point, where might the author do better to divide the paragraph into separate units?

 6. Does the author explain the importance to the play overall of each racial and universal issue discussed?
 Or does the author simply indicate that specific issues are racial or universal?
 Remember that the assignment is not to identify different types of issues, but to argue that the play focuses more on one set of issues or the other.
 Suggest ways the author might emphasize the importance to the play overall of each issue that is identified as racial or universal.